vojtechruz/vojtechruzicka-blog/src/posts/bit-manipulation-java-bitwise-bit-shift-operations/index.md

 One solution is that the leftmost (Most Significant) bit is a sign bit.
 That means that its value indicates whether the number is positive or negative.
 This has, however, some disadvantages such as that there are two ways of representing zero.

-Java uses another approach, which is called *two\'s complement*.
+Java uses another approach, which is called *two's complement*.
 Negative numbers are representing by negating (flipping) all the bits and then adding 1.
 Still, if the leftmost bit is 0, the number is positive.
 Otherwise, it is negative.

 ### Signed Right Shift \[\>\>\]

 Signed right shift moves all the bits by given number of positions to the right.
 However, it preserves the sign.
 Positive numbers remain positive and negative ones remain negative.
 Similar to left shift, the right shift of *n* positions is equivalent to division by 2*^n*.
 Or division by 2^*n* -1 in case of odd numbers.

 ### Unsigned Right Shift \[\>\>\>\]